Welcome to MI Safety

 Our Goal

-We support renewable energy — but we oppose unsafe siting or insufficient oversight that could put neighborhoods, schools, or farmland at risk.
+We support renewable energy β but we oppose siting decisions or oversight gaps that could place neighborhoods, schools, or farmland at unnecessary risk.

 Our mission is simple:

-- Call on the MPSC and Legislators to strengthen state-level safety standards before approving more dangerous projects.
+- Call on the MPSC and state legislators to strengthen statewide safety standards before approving additional large-scale projects near residential areas.

 Get Involved

-- Contact the MPSC and demand stronger BESS regulations.
+- Contact the MPSC and urge careful review and stronger statewide safety standards for BESS projects.

 Learn More